 Wind power generation uses turbines to capture the kinetic energy of wind currents and convert it into electrical power.
 Utility-scale turbines are mounted on towers 200 feet or more above the land surface, where winds are faster and there is less turbulence.
-Technological advances in turbine siting and design have increased their generating capacity while continuing to reduce their environmental impact.
+Technological advances in turbine siting and design have increased their generating capacity while continuing to reduce their environmental impacts.

 Because there are no emissions involved, wind energy's environmental impact per unit of electricity generated in significantly lower than that of other forms of power generation.
 In addition, wind energy is not subject to the same price fluctuations as natural gas and oil.
 Producing electric power using wind conserves natural gas and helps relieve price pressures on that resource.